-Broadly speaking, the effect of the above two pieces of legislation taken together mean that travel arrangements sold as a ‘Package’ require tour operator bonding whether or not they include a flight.
+Broadly speaking, the effect of the above two pieces of legislation taken together mean that travel arrangements sold as a ‘Package’ or ‘Linked Travel Arrangement’ require tour operator bonding whether or not they include a flight.
 Packages including a flight will require the seller to hold an Air Travel Organiser’s Licence as well as to carry financial protection.

-The definition of a ‘Package’ in the Package Travel and Linked Travel Arrangements Regulations 2018 will change from 1st July 2018, capturing a far wider selection of travel sales:-
+The definition of a ‘Package’ in the Package Travel and Linked Travel Arrangements Regulations 2018 changed from 1st July 2018, capturing a far wider selection of travel sales:-

-“package” means a combination of at least two different types of travel services for the purpose of the same trip or holiday, if—
+• At least two different travel services are purchased for the same trip or holiday;

 If you sell a charter or a scheduled flight where a ticket isn’t issued straight away and you are not acting as an agent for an ATOL holder, you will need to hold an ATOL yourself and financially protect either with an ATOL Bond or trust account, the monies paid for that flight.

 Even if you can be sure of what type of sales you are making, the contractual capacity in which you are making those sales is crucial in assessing whether or not they need to be financially protected.
 Are you selling arrangements as an agent for another supplier or as the supplier of those arrangements yourself (i.e. you are acting as a principal in the contract)?
 You may think you are acting as an agent when you’re actually taking on a principal status, which may create obligations on you to financially protect your sales.